rayes0/blog/content/about.md

 I don't game very often, in fact hardly at all nowadays, games never piqued my interest very heavily.
 I occasionally read visual novels sometimes, if you want to count them as games.

 I also read a fair share of English literature, again yearning towards books way more than movies similarly to manga over anime.
-Some of my favourites include Egan's *A Visit from the Goon Squad*, Orwell's *1984*, and Saint-Exupery's *The Little Prince*.
+Some of my favourites include Egan's *A Visit from the Goon Squad*, Orwell's *1984*, and Saint-Exupery's *The Little Prince*, and Atwood's *The Handmaid's Tale*.

+I have regularly updated lists for both [in progress](/media/in-progress/) and [finished](/media/finished) media.

 ### Misc

 #### Speedcubing

 I [speedcube](https://en.wikipedia.org/wiki/Speedcubing).
 I used to go to competitions, but I don't compete much anymore.
 Speedcubing is defintely a niche hobby and does require you to spend a decent chunk of time practising and memorizing algorithms.
 It is definitely fun though and hitting a solve with a personal best on the timer in front of you is one of the most satisfying things ever.

+#### Gardening

+Gardening is a massive stress-relieving pastime, though it takes a large amount of dedication if you want to do it well.
+My parents own a greenhouse (which me and my dad built), and some outdoor plants, which I take care of.
+Sometimes it feels like a waste of energy, but there are much worse ways I could be using my time.
+Of course, the eventual reward of beautiful plants and organic food pays for the effort.

 ## Contact